 Currently the condition is not very well known resulting in people having undiagnosed symptoms for many years, undergoing repeated unnecessary investigations causing a significant and prolonged negative impact on quality of life and well-being.3

-There is also a scan which is non-invasive and involves swallowing a capsule containing synthetic bile acids that can be performed in a nuclear medicine department.
+There is also a non-invasive scan which involves swallowing a capsule containing synthetic bile acids that can be performed in a nuclear medicine department.

 Bile Acid Sequestrants (BAS) are usually prescribed to help manage the symptoms.
 The medications work by binding to the bile acids in the small bowel and preventing them from irritating the large intestine.
 It may take several days before an improvement in diarrhoea is seen and up to several weeks or months to find the right level of medication and dietary adaptation that help control the symptoms.
-Also a low fat diet helps to reduce the symptoms.
+There is evidence that a low fat diet could help to reduce symptoms.